mdfarhankc/ShareMyCode/README.md

-# <ShareMyCode />
+# ShareMyCode

-A web application inspired by [ray.so](https://ray.so) for creating beautiful images of your code to share.
+A web application for creating beautiful images of your code to share.

 ## Features